-- Whether the dishonest act occurred during the course of an attorney-client relationship;
+- The dishonest act occurred during the course of an attorney-client relationship;

-- If the attorney is no longer practicing due to death, mental incompetence, suspension or revocation of license, or whether the attorney disappeared;
+- The attorney is no longer practicing due to death, mental incompetence, suspension or revocation of license, or whether the attorney disappeared;

-- If you have made a reasonable attempt to recover the money from your lawyer within a reasonable amount of time.
+- You have made a reasonable attempt to recover the money from your lawyer within a reasonable amount of time.

 All reimbursements from the Fund are a matter of grace, in the sole discretion of the Clients’ Security Fund Committee, and not a matter of right.